MicrosoftDocs/azure-docs/articles/cdn/cdn-overview.md

 ---
 title: Azure CDN Overview | Microsoft Docs
-description: Learn what the Azure Content Delivery Network (CDN) is and how to use it to deliver high-bandwidth content by caching blobs and static content.
+description: Learn what Azure Content Delivery Network (CDN) is and how to use it to deliver high-bandwidth content by caching blobs and static content.
 services: cdn
 documentationcenter: ''
 author: dksimpson